How does Affin Islamic Current Account-i work?

 Do I get a Cash Line Facility-i upon current account opening?

 Unfortunately, Affin Islamic Bank does not offer Cash Line Facility-i for this Islamic Current Account.
-Cash Line Facility-i is the Islamic equivalent of an Overdraft Facility whereby you can draw down (in other words, borrow) cash from you current account up to a limit set by the bank.
+Cash Line Facility-i is the Islamic equivalent of an Overdraft Facility whereby you can draw down (in other words, borrow) cash from your current account up to a limit set by the bank.

-Think of it as something along the line of a revolving credit, once you have paid up the amount you borrowed at maturity, you can withdraw again cash whenever is needed.
+Think of it as something along the line of revolving credit, once you have paid up the amount you borrowed at maturity, you can withdraw again cash whenever is needed.

 Do I get a free cheque book and debit card?

-You will get a free Affin Islamic Bank debit card so that you can access to your money conveniently.
+You will get a free Affin Islamic Bank debit card so that you can access your money conveniently.
 Cheque book will be made available to you upon request and is subject to fees and charges.

-To manage your money efficiently, you will be given an internet banking account via affinOnline and a monthly statement for an easy tracking of your transactions.
+To manage your money efficiently, you will be given an internet banking account via affinOnline and a monthly statement for easy tracking of your transactions.

 What are the fees and charges I should know?

 These are few but significant fees and charges you should be aware of:

 - Half yearly Service Charge: RM10, if average balance fall below RM1,000